 Early History of the Jonnot family

 This web page shows only a small excerpt of our Jonnot research.
-Another 133 words (10 lines of text) covering the years 1356, 1596, 1678, 1596, 1661, 1649 and 1650 are included under the topic Early Jonnot History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1356, 1596, 1678, 1596, 1661, 1649 and 1650 are included under the topic Early Jonnot History in all our PDF Extended History products and printed products wherever possible.

 Jonnot Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Jonnot has been spelled many different ways, including Jennet, Jennett, Jonnott, Jonnot, Jonnotson and others.

 Early Notables of the Jonnot family (pre 1700)

 Another 47 words (3 lines of text) are included under the topic Early Jonnot Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jonnot family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Jonnots to arrive in North America: John Jennet settled in Pennsylvania in 1682; Peter Jennett arrived in Maryland in 1776.